Board Responsibilities

 Chair

 Stephanie is one of the founding KHFC board members.
-She is a Washingtonian transplant and happily calls Alaska home.
-Witnessing co-op models thrive and benefit communities firsthand in WA gets her all excited about co-ops making their appearance in Alaska.
-She believes bringing a co-op to Kodiak would be a significant investment in our island, our people, our environment, and the food security issues we face.
+Witnessing co-op models thrive and benefit other communities makes her excited about co-ops in Alaska.
+She believes cultivating a co-op in Kodiak is a significant investment in our island, our people, our environment, and the food security issues we face.

 Stephanie has a background in Community Psychology and Environmental Stewardship.
-She looks forward to help bring healthy food with minimal environmental impacts and packaging to the island and into your warm bellies.
+She looks forward to helping bring healthy food with minimal environmental impacts and packaging to the island and into your warm bellies.

 Tyler Kornelis